FraGoTe/chamilo-drupal/README.txt

 $Id$

-Dokeos-Drupal module
+Chamilo-Drupal module
 ====================
 This module provides connectivity between a Drupal website and a Chamilo LMS.
 Although stable, this module still lacks a good pack of usability features, so please try it on a test server before you put it online.

 Its current features are
-- Single Sign On from Drupal to Dokeos
+- Single Sign On from Drupal to Chamilo
-- View list of Dokeos courses in a Drupal block
+- View list of Chamilo courses in a Drupal block
-- View list of own Dokeos courses in a Drupal block
+- View list of own Chamilo courses in a Drupal block
-- View list of own Dokeos events in a Drupal block
+- View list of own Chamilo events in a Drupal block

 To enable the Single Sign On, you should:
 - always use HTTPS (because otherwise your call to Chamilo is not secure)
-- insert new variables in the Dokeos main.settings_current table:
+- insert new variables in the Chamilo main.settings_current table:
 INSERT INTO settings_current
 (variable, subkey, type, category, selected_value, title, comment, scope, subkeytext) VALUES